vqming2k5/dellhack5540-efi/README.md

 - Wifi (AtherosWifiInject but it's very SLOW!)
 - ALC292 with layout 13
 - 4 Ports USB (not remap yet)
-- PNLF (Brightness but FN key not working)
+- Brightness
-- Battery Percents (but show wrong percents!)
+- Battery
+- Sleep (but you lid, the hack will SHUTDOWN :>)

 Not Working:
-- Sleep (not fixed yet :<)
-- VGA Port (maybe not supported in macOS?)
+- VGA Port (NEVER WORKING!)
-- Touchpad sometime freeze... (i hate my trackpad :>)
+- Touchpad sometime freeze...
+(ALPS)